entrity/stackedit-computer-vision/computer-usage/Reference, Ruby on Rails.md

 ## Misc

+- Bullet - Notifies you in development when you have an `N+1` query problem.
+- Commonmarkup - Renders markup as html
+- Grape API - api framework
 - mini_record - allows for automatic migrations (no db migrations files)
+- Rubocop - Enforces style, lints ruby code
 - spork - holds rails process, ready to spin up a test or server or console quickly
-- Grape API - api framework
 - Swagger (swagger-grape) - automatically document api. can be used in conjunction with grape

 ## Ruby